 The Tableau Server on AWS Quick Start is recommended for development, test, and production environments that start simple but may need to scale-up or scale-out later.
-You can use your own license (BYOL) or contact sales for a product key.
+You can use your own license (BYOL) or a free 14-day trial version.
 You can upgrade Tableau Server without having to replace your VM.
 For more information about installing Tableau Server using the Quick Start, see the Tableau Server on AWS Quick Start.